What is the Ashridge Management Index?

-"Managers at all levels must first understand that one of their key roles is managing and managing change."
+“Managers at all levels must first understand that one of their key roles is to manage and lead change.”

 Simple and clear messages

-The risk is that the employees believe that changes are less a business issue and more an optional 'nice to have' when managers do not show such leadership qualities.
+The danger is that employees believe that change is less a business topic and more an optional 'nice to have' if managers don't show such leadership skills.
 Many of the 1.100 managers who participated in the Ashridge Management Index believe that simple and clear messages work best.